Chavelle enjoys writing about topics related to weddings, health and beauty, and pop culture.

-No sense waiting until the end of the month to clean your feet; give yourself a pre-professional pedicure, pedicure.
+There's no sense in waiting until the end of the month to clean your feet; give yourself a pre-professional-pedicure pedicure.
 Besides, I have been to a few salons and noticed nail technicians chatting about customers the moment they leave.
 Don’t let your feet be the subject of their discussions.

 5. Give Yourself Regular Foot Massages

 Foot massages are wonderful.
-It not only prepares us for more restful sleep, but it also aids in the recovery of foot and ankle injuries, when combined with strengthening exercises.
+They not only prepare us for more restful sleep, but they also aid in the recovery of foot and ankle injuries when combined with strengthening exercises.
 So tell me again, what is your excuse for not wanting a foot massage?

 6. Moisturize Your Feet